-Due to facility capacity limits and to ensure that everyone adheres to the required social distancing rules, at the discretion of the Facility Manager each resident is requested to limit numbers of visitors to a maximum of 3 per day, so everyone has an opportunity to welcome loved ones.
+Due to facility capacity limits and to ensure that everyone adheres to the required social distancing rules, each resident is requested to limit the number of visitors at the discretion of the Facility Manager so everyone has an opportunity to welcome loved ones.
 As we open up and threats in certain Local Government Areas relax, we can look to increase visitor numbers and freedoms.

 All visits will require a booking to be made to ensure adequate spread for density requirements and to ensure equity for all who wish to visit.

 Please book your visits at least a day in advance of the intended day of visit.

 It is advised that you contact the residence you are wanting to visit to check their visiting hours.

 Do I need to be fully vaccinated to visit?

 As with all Victorians, aged care visitors are strongly recommended to be vaccinated.
 This is in line with the Australian Health Protection Principal Committee recommendations which strongly encourages all visitors, aged 12 and over, to aged care facilities be vaccinated.

 I am unvaccinated or have only had one dose.
 Can I visit?